fm am radio

 Key Features of Walkie-Talkies:

-• Frequency Bands: They work on VHF (Very High Frequency) and UHF (Ultra High Frequency) bands, so you can get your message out even in challenging situations.
+Frequency Bands: They are active on VHF (Very High Frequency) and UHF bands, such that you can convey your message even in difficult conditions.

 Let us now discuss FM/AM radios, the trusty companions of truck drivers, do-it-yourselfers, and music lovers who enjoy their tunes with a hint of static.
 These gadgets are designed to do one thing only: receive broadcast signals.
 They’re perfect for keeping up with your favorite music, the most recent events, or that talk show host who always seems to have an opinion on something.